theGeekyLad/Forger--No-Plagarism/README.md

 A simple Java stand-alone designed to make your documents plagarism free.

 ## Run It!
 What do you need to run this?
 Regardless of whether you're on Windows, Linux or Mac this utility just requires **Java** to be installed on your system or you're gonna be presented with a weird response. (duh!)
 Also, the supplied file must be only a **.txt**.
-Run the batch `forger.bat` supplying the path to your **.txt** file.
+There's a simple batch program bundled for you **Windows** fanboys.
+Run the batch `forger.bat` supplying the path to your .txt file.
 Your command should then look something like,
 ```
 forger.bat "C:\Users\theGeekyLad\Documents\foo.txt"
 ```